lse-ds105/ds105a-project-music-metrics/docs/index.md

 * Debugging
 * Generating ideas

-These are some of the examples where we used ChatGPT:
+To provide some specific examples, these are some areas where we used ChatGPT:

 |         | Example Prompt           | Rationale  |
 | :------------- |:-------------| :-----|